Pete Carroll on Seahawks injuries, Earl Thomas, Frank Clark, Russell Wilson and more

 Everybody else, Carroll said, should be ready when needed.

-That includes receiver Doug Baldwin, who Carroll said had surgeries on both his shoulder and a knee following a rugged 2018 season in which he missed three games — the first since 2012 — while fighting through injuries in a few other games.
+That includes receiver Doug Baldwin, whom Carroll said had surgeries on both his shoulder and knee following a rugged 2018 season in which he missed three games — the first since 2012 — while fighting through injuries in a few other games.

 “He’s making progress, working at it hard,’’ Carroll said.
 “He’s working at the facility regularly.
 His spirits are good about it.
 He’s got some work to do, he’s got a shoulder and a knee thing that he’s working on.
 He got some stuff fixed up.”